smesh-stanford/smesh-stanford/README.md

 Change in the `.github/workflows/hugo.yml` file the branch from main to whatever your branch you are trying to test deployment for.
 This is so that we run the GitHub build/deployment pipeline with your branch, since it will only ever try to build/deploy main.
 Change this back prior to merging!

 > [!WARNING]
 > Testing deployment will actually update the site being deployed at the github.io link.
 In the future, we may want to setup a cleaner way of doing this perhaps with some sort of stg/prd.
+As of right now, any branch can deploy the GitHub pages website for debugging purposes.
+Although, in the future, it'd be nice to make this safer.

 ### General Recommendations/Troubleshooting
 - hugo doesn't like it when you add HTML directly into markdown.
 Instead it supports `shortcodes`.
 Refer to `layouts/shortcodes` for examples